servicemeshbook/byok/README.md

 ## Power down VM

-Click 'Player > Power > Shutdown Guest`.
+Click `Player` > `Power` > `Shutdown Guest`.

  It is highly recommended that you take a backup of the directory after installing Kubernetes environment.
-As you make progress through the book, you can restore the VM from the backup to start again.
+You can restore the VM from the backup to start again, should you need it.

 The files in the directory may show as: